top of page

 1. Extra food/water and equipment

-Regardless of where you’re heading, bring more food/water than you actually need.
+Regardless of where you’re heading, bring more food/water than you think you'll need.
 Weather can take a turn and leave you stranded, you could get lost, and injuries happen more often and faster than we think.
 All these circumstances could lead to spending much more time on the trail than intended, or even having to wait overnight for rescue.
 At least you won’t be hungry or dehydrated, and food can go a long way toward providing comfort.
+Sometimes we bring our tiny stove on day hikes; you never know when a hot cup of tea might help!

 2. Emergency blanket